 – In the current music landscape where many young musicians sit at home with their laptops, are you guys going to cater more to that market?
 For example, you’ve made thirteen types of studio mics, but only three desktop mics.
 Do you think Blue might expand its line of non-studio mics?

 You’re right, and we’re trying to find a way to get a studio quality sound in other places.

-Spark was a product we came out with in the $200 range when we wanted to get Blue products a larger audience.
+Spark was a product we released in the $200 range when we wanted to get Blue Microphones a larger audience.
 It became one of our biggest sellers, and thereafter we worked on a digital version of that, which you could plug into an iPad.
 That became Spark Digital, which you can plug into any iPad or USB port.

 (Left: Spark, Right: Spark Digital)

-Are you guys looking doing more of such desktop mics in the future?
+– Are you guys looking to do more of such desktop mics in the future?